Nicholas J. Shaheen, MD, MPH

 Roy C. Orlando, MD

-Roy Orlando is UNC Professor of Medicine & Adjunct Professor of Cell and Molecular Physiology.
-He attended Georgetown University Medical School in Washington, D.C., was elected to AOA and graduated Cum Laude with an M.D. degree.
+Dr. Orlando attended Georgetown University Medical School in Washington, D.C., was elected to AOA and graduated Cum Laude with an M.D. degree.
 He did his GI Fellowship at UNC and, after 2 years of military service, joined the UNC faculty.
 He rose to the rank of Professor of Medicine and left UNC in 1992 to assume the position of Chief of Gastroenterology & Hepatology at Tulane University in New Orleans.
 During his tenure at Tulane, he was also Director of the Center for Esophageal & Swallowing Disorders.
 In July 2007, Dr. Orlando, an internationally-recognized expert in esophageal disease, returned to UNC as full time faculty member.
 He is also an outstanding clinician, having been listed continuously among the ‘Best Doctors In America: Southeast Region’ from 1996 -2007.

 Melissa Spacek, NP, BSN, CGRN